Tab-e-n/Tab-e-n/README.md

 I am a game developer who makes somewhat short, gameplay-focused games.
-Here on Github you can find the source codes of some of my games, where i felt showing it was warranted.
+Here on Github you can find the source codes of some of my games, where I felt showing it was warranted.

 You can find all my released games on my [itch page](https://howdoesonename.itch.io).